nate-craft/simplecontrols/README.md

 SimpleControls relies on PulseAudio as a backend for audio and LibNotify for on an screen display.

+___
+## Configuration

-No configuration is provided by design, but values can easily be modified with any editor in `src/settings.h`
+No plain text configuration is provided by design.
+Values can easily be modified with any editor in `src/settings.h` and recompiled.

 ___
 ## Building